jgillson/display-vehicles-api/README.md

 10. If authentication to Trellis Connect was successful, a status message displays indicating "Successfully authenticated to Trellis Connect!"

-11. To load the Vehicles information on the policy, click the `Display Vehicles`
+11. To load the Vehicles information on the policy, click the `Display Vehicles` button